Corruption Watch fights corruption conducts legal interventions researches to identify hotspots in South Africa!

 Corruption Watch is a non-profit organisation launched in January 2012.
 We rely on the public to report corruption to us.
 We use the reports as an important source of information to fight corruption and hold leaders accountable for their actions.

 Corruption Watch provides a platform for reporting corruption.
 Anyone can safely share what they experience and observe and can speak out against corruption.
-Our communication channels include our website, an SMS line, social media, email or post.
+Our communication channels include our website, a WhatsApp number, social media, e-mail or post.
+The current Covid-19 lockdown unfortunately prevents us from taking walk-in reports at our office.

 We investigate selected reports of alleged acts of corruption, in particular those cases that have the most serious impact on our society.
 For instance, these may be cases involving basic health or education services which affect the most disadvantaged South Africans.
 We hand our findings over to the relevant authorities to take further action, and we monitor the progress of each case.
 We work with mainstream and community media to make sure that corruption is fully exposed through our investigative work.